© Vietato l'utilizzo dei contenuti senza autorizzazione

 Ancona Ascoli Piceno Fermo Macerata Pesaro and Urbino

-I lived in this land for six years of my childhood, and even during the rest of my life I often returned, because here I always found new places to discover.
-Starting from the hills of Montefeltro, up and down the Apennine mountains catching scents of Tuscany and Umbria up to the wild Sibillini mountains, and finally returning to the hills dear to Leopardi in a circuit of unspoiled nature.
-The coast has something for everyone: low and sandy in the north and south of the region, rocky in the center with spectacular coves on the Conero Riviera.
-Dozens of medieval villages with castles, abbeys, churches like the Sanctuary of Loreto to enrich my culture.
-To finish, the food: as a starter I would begin with Olive Ascolane di Mare; for the first course, a baked pasta from Macerata called Vincisgrassi; as a second course, Stoccafisso all’Anconetana, all accompanied by a red wine like Sangiovese or a white wine like Verdicchio di Jesi.
+I lived in this land for six years of my childhood, and also in the rest of my life I returned often, because here I always found new places to discover.
+Starting from the hills of Montefeltro, up and down the Apennine mountains to smell the scent of Tuscany and Umbria up to the wild Sibillini mountains, and then finally return to the hills dear to Leopardi in a circuit of uncontaminated nature.
+The coast is for all tastes: low and sandy in the north and south of the region, rocky in the center with spectacular coves in the Conero Riviera.
+Dozens of medieval villages with castles, abbeys, churches such as the

 6db7177f-a96d-4a35-a492-0bca19466cac